Louis Klopsch: Red letter edition

 In 1899 Klopsch read the words of Luke 22:20 ("This cup is the new testament in my blood, which I shed for you.") and conceived the idea of printing a new edition of the Bible with Jesus' words rubricated.
 He was encouraged by Talmage to put his idea into practice.
 Published by Klopsch in 1901, the new Bible was a success, and the idea of printing Jesus' words in red became widely adopted.

 Death

 Klopsch died at German Hospital in Manhattan on March 6, 1910.
-A memorial service was held for him on April 14, 1910, at the New Masonic Hall; speakers included Episcopal bishop James Henry Darlington, Judge Arthur S. Tompkins, and Rev. John Wesley Hill.
+A memorial service was held for him on April 14, 1910, at the New Masonic Hall on 24th Street.
+Speakers included Episcopal bishop James Henry Darlington, Judge Arthur S. Tompkins, and Rev. John Wesley Hill.
 Klopsch was buried in Sleepy Hollow Cemetery in Tarrytown, New York.
 Writer Amelia Edith Huddleston Barr, a friend, was buried nearby at her request after her death in 1918.